FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/About/architecture/MilSTD2525.md

 # About Mil-STD-2525 and COTS
+The Center on Target (CoT) is a data exchange format primarily used in military and emergency response applications such as the TAK eco sytem.
+It's designed to facilitate real-time sharing of geospatial information among various systems and users.
+The CoT protocol enables efficient communication of location, status, and other relevant situational data, enhancing operational awareness and coordination.
+MIL-STD-2525 is a military standard that specifies symbols for use on maps, charts, and other graphical displays in military command, control, communications, computers, and intelligence (C4I) system.
 The original 'NATO symbol'  are expressed as a set of Military Symbols for Land Based Systems (Mil-STD-2525).
 The COT system is only partially overlapping with 2525. on a list of 3000+ COTS , 1000 are directly traceable to mil 2525.

 ## Event.type